 No image available

-The U.S. Department of Defense (DoD) aims to estimate the percentage of service members who experienced racial or ethnic harassment or discrimination in the past year.
-The authors of this report provide information on a survey instrument that RAND Corporation researchers designed to help DoD obtain those estimates.
-The report describes the instrument-development process, the instrument itself, and recommendations to support its use.
+To help the U.S. Department of Defense (DoD) estimate the percentage of service members who experienced racial or ethnic harassment or discrimination in the past year, RAND Corporation researchers, with feedback from external experts and DoD representatives, developed a survey instrument.
+The authors of this report describe the instrument-development process, the instrument itself, and recommendations to support its use.

 No image available